emptybraces/Blender-MyBestPieMenuEver/README.md

 - Move 3DCursor on ViewPlane.
 - Reset all bone transform of selected object.
 - World position/rotation/scale can be copy/paste to selected objects.
-- Viewport camera's current position/rotation/distance can be saved and restored.
+- Viewport camera's current position/rotation/distance can be saved/restored.
 - (If installed) Shortcut to call AutoRigPRO/ExportFBX with selecting objects tied to an armature related to selected object.
 - (If installed) Shortcut call 3rdparty functions.(Wiggle2, AutoRigPRO if installed)